leonhartyao/youbot_tune_pid/README.md

 this is an adapted version, which provides torque command interface.

-youBot_Arm_configurator is uses to configure parameters.
+youBot_Arm_configurator is used to configure parameters.

 rqt_plot package is used to visualize responses.